magento/devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 15.12.
 Files MUST be secured by a web server configuration (e.g., `.htaccess` or `nginx.conf`), except files that are intended to be publicly accessible.

-15.13 Presentation layer classes that access user input directly MUST NOT assume it has been validated
+15.13 Presentation layer classes that access user input directly MUST NOT assume it has been validated.

 <!-- LINKS: DEFINITIONS AND ADDRESSES -->